marcusyoung/pgRouting/openroads/readme.md

 http://www.ordnancesurvey.co.uk/opendatadownload/products.html

-The download contains multiple shapefiles for each of the 100 by 100 km squares, with separate shapefiles for roadnodes, motorway junctions (a point feature of the generalised location of the junctions and not needed for pgRouting) , and roadlinks.
+The shapefile download contains multiple shapefiles for each of the 100 by 100 km squares, with separate shapefiles for roadnodes, motorway junctions (a point feature of the generalised location of the junctions and not needed for pgRouting) , and roadlinks.
 Only the roadlinks are strictly necessary to use open roads with pgRouting, but in the SQL script roadnodes is also used to generate new ids for the start and end nodes (as pgrouting requires these to be integers).

-I merged the separate shapefiles for roadnodes and roadlinks using QGIS v3.4.1 and used the DB Manager to import these into new PostgreSQL tables, using the following settings:
+I merged the separate shapefiles for roadnodes and roadlinks using QGIS v3.8.1 (via Data management tools, merge vector layers) and used the DB Manager to import these into new PostgreSQL tables, using the following settings:
 - set to generate single-part geometries
 - SRID set to 27700